 Bernard Haitink was born and trained in Amsterdam.
 His conducting career began in 1954 at the Netherlands Radio, where he took part in their intensive conductors’ courses, and where in 1957 he became the Chief Conductor of the Radio Philharmonic Orchestra.
 He went on to become Chief Conductor of the Concertgebouw Orchestra for 27 years.
 He is now Patron of the Radio Philharmonic, and Honorary Conductor of the Royal Concertgebouw Orchestra.

-He also held positions as Music Director of Glyndebourne Festival Opera, The Royal Opera, Covent Garden, and Principal Conductor of the London Philharmonic, the Staatskapelle Dresden and the Chicago Symphony Orchestra.
-He is an honorary member of both the Berlin Philharmonic and the Chamber Orchestra of Europe.
+He also held positions as Music Director of Glyndebourne Festival Opera, The Royal Opera, Covent Garden, and as Principal Conductor of the London Philharmonic Orchestra, the Staatskapelle Dresden and the Chicago Symphony Orchestra.
+He is an honorary member of the Berlin Philharmonic and the Chamber Orchestra of Europe.

 This season Bernard Haitink returns to the Chicago Symphony, the Royal Concertgebouw, and the Bavarian Radio Symphony Orchestras.
 The London Symphony Orchestra mark his birthday in March with a series of concerts, and he also conducts the Chamber Orchestra of Europe, Orchestra Mozart, the Berlin and Vienna Philharmonic Orchestras, as well as the Netherlands Radio Philharmonic, with whom he performed his first public concert.

 Bernard Haitink has received many awards and honours in recognition of his services to music, including Musical America’s Musician of the Year and the Gramophone Lifetime Achievement Award.
 He has been made a Commander of the Order of the Netherlands Lion, and an honorary Companion of Honour in the UK, and received honorary doctorates from the University of Oxford and the Royal College of Music.